-Come and join us for the 2023 summer return of this exciting, fashion-sustainability program run by artist, Norwin Anne!
-Come enjoy an inclusive community space where curious, like-minded people can swap and repair clothing while also learning more about “textile waste”.
+Come and join us this summer for the return of this exciting, fashion-sustainability program run by artist, Norwin Anne!
+Enjoy an inclusive community space where curious, like-minded people can swap and repair clothing while also learning more about “textile waste”.

 From Here to Wear: Reviving Textiles, Summer 2023 Edition

-Every third Sunday of the month, May-September 2023
+Every third Sunday of the month, May-August 2023

 Time: 12:00 – 6:00pm